Once Upon a Time in Springfield: Reception

 In its original American broadcast, "Once Upon a Time in Springfield" earned a 6.8 Nielsen rating in the 18–49 demographic.
 In all, the show was watched by 21.07 million viewers and an 18–49 rating of 8.8/22.
 The larger-than-normal viewership was a result of the episode following the National Football League playoffs.
 It was the most watched episode of the show since season 16's "Homer and Ned's Hail Mary Pass", which aired after Super Bowl XXXIX.
 The episode ranked 8th in the ratings becoming the second highest viewed show on Fox and top rated scripted show on Fox.
 The episode also came in 5th for the 18–48 rating becoming the top rated scripted programming of the week with a rating of 9.084 million watching and rating of 6.9.

 The episode has received positive reviews from critics.

-IGN's Robert Canning wrote that "it may not be turning out classic after classic after classic, but The Simpsons can still deliver smart and solid entertainment" and rated the episode 8/10.
+IGNs Robert Canning wrote that "it may not be turning out classic after classic after classic, but The Simpsons can still deliver smart and solid entertainment" and rated the episode 8/10.

 Emily VanDerWerff of The A.V.
 Club, while writing that the plot was "something the show has done many, many times before", stated that the episode was "funny [...] with a nice amount of heart", and graded it a B.

 Jason Hughes of TV Squad praised Hathaway's performance, but said that he was "a little disappointed" because the anniversary episode did not focus on the Simpson family.

 Tom Maurstad of The Dallas Morning News gave the episode a positive review writing "tonight's 450th episode, 'Once Upon a Time in Springfield' is rock solid.
-Maybe it's not one for the ages, but it's full of quotable lines and casually hilarious moments."

-TV Fanatic stated "Well, as compared to any other episode, "Once Upon a Time in Springfield," was a fantastic outing by The Simpsons".
+Maybe it's not one for the ages, but it's full of quotable lines and casually hilarious moments."TV Fanatic stated "Well, as compared to any other episode, "Once Upon a Time in Springfield," was a fantastic outing by The Simpsons".
 TV Fanatic gave the episode an A, calling it "An excellent episode, though its flaws won’t allow me to give it an A+.
 Nevertheless, it rates a solid A from me."

-The episode was nominated for Primetime Emmy Award for Outstanding Animated Program in 2010, and Anne Hathaway was also nominated for Outstanding Voice-Over Performance for her role as Princess Penelope running against The Simpsons cast members Dan Castellaneta for "Thursdays with Abie" and Hank Azaria for "Moe Letter Blues".
+The episode was nominated for Primetime Emmy Award for Outstanding Animated Program at the 62nd Primetime Creative Arts Emmy Awards, and Anne Hathaway was also nominated for Outstanding Voice-Over Performance for her role as Princess Penelope running against The Simpsons cast members Dan Castellaneta for "Thursdays with Abie" and Hank Azaria for "Moe Letter Blues."
 Although the episode did not win, on August 21, 2010, it was announced that Hathaway won.